Studies and Reports > 2017 MN Biennial Report > Executive Summary

 In 2015, the Legislature established a new reporting requirement for certain utilities.
 Minn.
 Laws 2015, 1Sp2015, ch.
 1, art 3, s 22, codified at Minn.
 Stat. § 216B.2425, subds.
 2(e) and 8.
-This new reporting requirement is explained in further detail in Chapter 2, subsection 2.6.
-Pursuant to that requirement, Xcel Energy, the only utility to which it applies, has submitted a separate report entitled Grid Modernization Report to the Minnesota Public Utilities Commission under the same docket as the Biennial Report.
+This reporting requirement is explained in further detail in Chapter 2, subsection 2.6.
+Pursuant to that requirement, Xcel Energy (currently the only utility to which the requirement applies), has submitted two separate reports entitled (1) Grid Modernization Report and (2) Hosting Capacity Report to the Minnesota Public Utilities Commission in separate dockets.

 Chapter 3 is entitled Transmission Studies.
 This chapter includes a table listing a number of studies that have been completed over the past two years.
 In addition, a number of ongoing regional studies are described in some detail, and several more local, load-serving studies are identified in a separate table.
 A description of the MISO Transmission Expansion Plan (MTEP) Report is included since most planning is now conducted by the Midcontinent Independent Transmission System Operator (MISO) and the MTEP Reports are where most of the information about the pending projects can be found.